 Every NIC (also called LAN card) has a hardware address that’s known as a MAC, for Media Access Control.
 The MAC address is sometimes referred to as a networking hardware address, the burned-in address (BIA), or the physical address

-ONE WONDERS HOW MANY MAC ADDRESSES CAN THERE BE IN THE WORLD –
+HOW MANY MAC ADDRESSES CAN THERE BE IN THE WORLD?

 The original IEEE 802 MAC address comes from the original Xerox Ethernet addressing scheme.
 This 48-bit address space contains potentially 281,474,976,710,656 possible MAC addresses.
 All three numbering systems use the same format and differ only in the length of the identifier.